The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Moduli of double covers of

 \section{Moduli of double covers of $E$}

-Fix an elliptic curve $E/k$.
-Our goal is to understand the locus $\B_{E,g}$ of smooth curves $C$ of genus $g$ that admit a double cover to $E$.
-In order to understand the boundary of $\B_{E,g}$ in $\overline{\mathcal{M}}_g$, we instead study the moduli space that parameterizes double covers of $E$ together with the map to $E$, which has a more accessible deformation theory.
-More precisely, we construct the Deligne-Mumford stack $\mb_{E,g}$ of genus $g$ double covers of a fixed elliptic curve $E$.
-Details about the construction and geometry of $\mb_{E,g}$ can be found in Appendix~\ref{appendix:geometry_meg}.
-By defining $\mb_{E,g}$ as a sub-stack of stable maps to a certain Deligne-Mumford stack, we obtain the deformation theory and dimension of this stack.
-This helps us to understand the boundary components of $\mb_{E,g}$.
-Note that $\Bb_{E,g}$ is exactly the image of the forgetful map $\overline{M}_{E,g} \to \overline{\mathcal{M}}_g$.
-Lemma~\ref{lem: boundary is clutching} describes the boundary of $M_{E,g}$ and Proposition~\ref{forgetful map is quasi-finite} enables us to use that description to understand the boundary of $\B_{E,g}$.
+Let $k$ be an algebraically closed field of characteristic $p>2$, and let $E$ be a fixed elliptic curve over $k$.
+Our goal is to understand the locus $\B_{E,g}$ of smooth curves of genus $g$ that admit a double cover to $E$.
+In order to understand the boundary of $\B_{E,g}$ in $\overline{\mathcal{M}}_g$, we instead study the moduli space that parametrizes double covers of $E$ together with the map to $E$, which has a more accessible deformation theory.
+More precisely, we construct the Deligne-Mumford stack $\mb_{E,g}$ of genus-$g$ double covers of a fixed elliptic curve $E$.
+Details about the construction and geometry of~$\mb_{E,g}$ can be found in Appendix~\ref{appendix:geometry_meg}.
+By defining $\mb_{E,g}$ as a substack of stable maps to a suitable Deligne-Mumford stack, we obtain its deformation theory and dimension.
+This provides insight into the boundary components of $\mb_{E,g}$.
+Note that $\Bb_{E,g}$, the closure of $\B_{E,g}$ in $\overline{\mathcal{M}}_g$, equals the image of the forgetful map $\overline{M}_{E,g} \to \overline{\mathcal{M}}_g$.
+Lemma~\ref{lem: boundary is clutching} describes the boundary of $M_{E,g}$, and Proposition~\ref{forgetful map is quasi-finite} allows us to use that description to understand the boundary of $\B_{E,g}$.

-We will work with the following stacks.
-We describe the $k$-points here, and we define the stacks rigorously using twisted stable maps in Definition \ref{def: mbEgn}. \begin{itemize} \item $\mb_{E,g;n}$ is the stack parametrizing the following data: \begin{itemize} \item A genus 1 nodal curve $C \to E$ with one component identified with $E$ by the map and all other components copies of $\mathbb{P}^1$.
+We will work with the following stacks, describe their $k$-points, and give a rigorous definition of the stacks using twisted stable maps in Definition~\ref{def: mbEgn}.

+\begin{itemize} \item $\mb_{E,g;n}$ is the stack parametrizing the following data: \begin{itemize} \item A genus-$1$ nodal curve $C$ equipped with a map $C\to E$, with one component identified with $E$ by the map and all other components copies of $\mathbb{P}^1$.

 \item An admissible $\mathbb{Z}/2\mathbb{Z}$-cover $D \to C$ in the sense of \cite[Definition 4.3.1]{abramovich2003twisted} with $D$ a nodal curve of genus $g$.